Popular Roulette Systems

 1-3-2-6 Betting System

 If your next wager wins as well, this will mean that the amount you have now is £30.
-Now, players will be prompted to put a total of two units on a stake or £10, which means that they need to collect the remaining £20.
+Now, players will be prompted to put a total of two units on a stake, or £10, which means that they need to collect the remaining £20.

 Kavouras Betting System

-When European-style roulette games are concerned, players will need to place a Corner bet of one unit on 0, 1, 2, and 3, and make a Double-street bet on 31, 32, 33, 34, 35, and 36.
-Additionally, players should make split bets on 8/11, 13/14, 15/18, 17/20, and 27/30 that are worth one unit.
+When European-style roulette games are concerned, players will need to place a Corner bet of one unit on 0, 1, 2 and 3, and make a Double-street bet on 31, 32, 33, 34, 35 and 36.
+Additionally, players should make split bets on 8/11, 13/14, 15/18, 17/20 and 27/30 that are worth one unit.

 In this way, the least profit gambling enthusiasts will be able to collect will be 1 unit, while the maximum number of units they can potentially bag is 10.

-The biggest benefit of this betting system is that while employing it, players will be able to adjust their stakes in different ways, and most importantly, more frequently, which is not the case with other betting systems.
+The biggest benefit of this betting system is that, while employing it, players will be able to adjust their stakes in different ways and, most importantly, more frequently, which is not the case with other betting systems.
 This is possible because of the large coverage of numbers, which results in a larger number of hits.

-By making the above-mentioned wagers, some of the numbers players have bet on will play the role of defensive selections that might not offer that massive payoff, but once they hit, the amount players will be awarded will help minimise the losses they have already seen.
+By making the above-mentioned wagers, some of the numbers players have bet on will play the role of defensive selections that might not offer a massive payoff, but once they hit, the amount players will be awarded will help minimise the losses they have already seen.

-One of the distinctive traits of this roulette betting system is that it revolves around inside bets, instead of focusing on even-money wagers, which is not that surprising when you take into account the payoffs such bets award.
+One of the distinctive traits of this roulette betting system is that it revolves around inside bets, instead of focusing on even-money wagers, which is not that surprising when you take into account the pay-offs such bets award.

 Oscar’s Grind System